 Rita Ann Higgins

 Rita Ann Higgins was born in 1955 in Galway, Ireland.
-She has published 10 collections of poetry a memoir and in 2019 a book of essays with poems.
+She has published 10 collections of poetry, a memoir in 2010 and a book of essays with poems in 2019.
 She left formal education at 14.
-As an adult, in NUIG she received a dilploma sa Gaeilge and a diploma in Women’s Studies 1994-1996.
+As an adult, in NUIG she received a Dilploma sa Gaeilge and a Diploma in Women’s Studies 1994-1996.

 Goddess on the Mervue Bus(1986),